Vitamins and Health: Key Functions Explained

 Foods Rich in Vitamin A

-Vitamin A is naturally present in various foods.
-Animal sources such as liver, milk, and eggs are excellent sources of retinol, the active form of vitamin A. Plant-based foods like carrots, spinach, and sweet potatoes are rich in beta-carotene, a precursor to vitamin A. Our bodies can convert beta-carotene into the active form of vitamin A, which enhances absorption.
-Generally, it is advisable to consume a variety of these food groups to ensure optimal vitamin A absorption.
+Vitamin A is naturally present in a variety of foods.
+Animal-based sources such as liver, milk, and eggs contain retinol, the active form of vitamin A. Plant-based foods like carrots, spinach, and sweet potatoes are rich in beta-carotene, a provitamin A compound that the body can convert into retinol.

 Where to Find Vitamin B-Complex